Call us : 312 436-1820 (our Google Voice number.)

 Access and Use

-Except where otherwise specified, the text on Chicagotalks.org is licensed as Creative Commons Attribution-Share Alike 3.0 license, like the Wikipedia.
+Except where otherwise specified, the material published on Chicagotalks.org is licensed as Creative Commons Attribution-Share Alike 3.0 license, like the Wikipedia.

-Requests for permission to reproduce or distribute materials, or requests to take down or modify content found on this Site can be made by contacting the Editors at citizenjourno@gmail.com or writing us at:
+Requests for permission to reproduce or distribute materials, or requests to take down or modify content found on this Site can be made by at [email protected] or writing us at:

 Chicagotalks.org